 Tuition fee charges

 You will be charged tuition fees for each semester you enrol and you will pay fees according to your specific enrolment.
-Fees are calculated for each course by multiplying the course study load by the applicable program annual fee.
+Fees are calculated for each subject by multiplying the course study load by the applicable course annual fee.

 Tuition fees for students commencing 2018 onwards